 What is a circular polarizer?

-And why do you need one?
 A circular polarizer helps to reduce glare and reflections.
 As a result, it diminishes hazy summer skies, increases the contrast between blue sky and white clouds, and can reduce reflections in water and glass.

 When to Use a Circular Polarizer